 rt over the time since; and in Spring of 2016 we completed passable walkways all around the main chunk of the property.
 In the fall of 2017 we started forging trails into the southeast wetland and forest area.
 Varied terrain and woods and fields are included on almost a mile and a half mile of trail.
 Current trail work consists of maintenance and upgrades: clearing stumps, leveling the footway, and reorienting the trail to avoid damage to special wildflowers and fungi that keep showing up.
 For a trail map, click here.

 Beehives: For two summers, Randy cared for hives at Hart’s Mill.
 In the fall of 2014, we worked with the National Pollinator Partnership to obtain wildflower seeds and seed about 1/4 of an acre in plants that are beneficial for pollinator species.
 We tilled the land, planted the seeds, and put two beehives next to this “bee buffer” in April of 2015 as a step in exploring the viability and integration of honeybees into the landscape.
 The hives seemed to do well through the summer.
 In September, one of the hives mysteriously perished overnight in a manner consistent with what has been experienced recently by many beekeepers- “colony collapse disorder”.
 The other hive made it through the fall but starved in the winter.
 It appears as if warm temperatures in late fall/early winter resulted in an unnatural buildup and depletion of the hives resources so that all of the reserves were gone in February before the spring nectar flow kicked in.
 A message was sent around and the committed Harts Mill community pitched in in early 2016 to try again, this time with three new hives.
-These hives all collapsed, and as a result, beekeeping is on hold for the time being at Harts Mill.
+These three hives also collapsed, but this time prior to the winter.
+As a result, we took a break in 2017, but picked up the baton again in 2018, with Tain and Randy starting two new hives, which, with a little coaxing, were doing well going into the winter.
+Once the weather warms in 2019, we’ll see how they fared.